 Digital Learning at St. Brigid's G.N.S.

 At present in St Brigid's G.N.S., we have a computer suite with 15 desktop computers, to which all classes have access, on a timetabled basis.
 In October 2019, we invested in 16 Apple i-Pads for classroom use and 4 Apple i-Pads, for use within our Special Education Department.
 We also purchased 6 Bee-Bots (programmable robots for children).
-The purchase of the digital technologies coincided with the launch of our new Digital Learning Plan.
+In June 2020, we purchased 16 touchscreen Chromebooks that include a built in 360 degree hinge.

 At St. Brigid’s G.N.S., we endeavor to emphasize the integration of Digital Learning across the curriculum, in order to enrich the quality of teaching and learning, to make the learners’ experience more engaging and to foster deeper learning.
 As a school, we do not view Digital Learning as a subject or a curriculum in its own right.
 We recognize that digital technologies can play a central role in transforming learning, teaching and assessment practices for pupils in a high quality 21st century education system.
 We recognize that Digital Learning can assist in building the leadership capacity of our learners while also assisting them in assuming control over their learning.